tw4449-s-MAS-Submods/tw4449-Custom-Room-Selection-Pack-Main-Repository/README.md

 ## Instructions:

 1. Go to the "Releases" tab on the right this webpage (or click [HERE](https://github.com/tw4449/tw4449-Location-Selector-Main-Repository/releases)), then click on the latest version of "Location.Selector.All-in-One.zip".
 It should begin automatically downloading.

 2. Unzip and open the folder called 'Location.Selector.All-in-One' (it should be in your 'Downloads' folder).

 3. From the Location.Selector.All-in-One folder, copy the 'game' and 'lib' folders into the main 'Doki Doki Literature Club' folder (AKA, the folder where you see 'DDLC.exe').

-4. Launch MAS, and the rooms should be available.
+4a.
+If you have 400+ affection: Launch MAS, and the rooms will be available.
 Monika will explain how to use them after a minute or so.

+4b.
+If you have less than 400 affection: Launch MAS, and Monika should comment you added them, but you can't use them just yet.
+Once
+    you reach 400 affection, you can find them under "Hey, Monika..." > "Location" > "Can we go somewhere else?".

 And that's it!
 It's that simple.